Pyrford: Amenities

-Pyrford Common offers a large open space, car parking and a playground for children.
-The common is surrounded by a large wooded area.

-The village is served by shops such as: The Bakery (cooked breakfast, hot drinks, pastries, freshly baked bread and sweet treats), The Co-op convenience store, a wine shop, a hairdresser, a family-run butcher and a veterinarian clinic.

 The local school is Pyrford Church of England (Aided) Primary School an Academy that is part of The Newark Trust.
 The school is located on Coldharbour Road and has current Ofsted rating of Outstanding since last inspection in January 2013, with 480 students on roll.

 Owing to an old law, and covenants on land controlled by religious sects, Pyrford had no public house, but there are a few such establishments quite close by.
 The Anchor pub, by Lock Lane, lies on land once part of Wisley parish.
 The Inn at Maybury is sited alongside the junction of Old Woking Road and Maybury Hill.
 The third location for drinking is The Yeoman, a Harvester pub-restaurant, on the Old Woking Road in the neighbouring village of West Byfleet.
-Instead, two social venues in Pyrford are the Pyrford Social Club, a membership club, next to the cricket club and the Traditions golf club situated on Pyrford Road and open to the general public.
+Instead, two social venues in Pyrford are the Pyrford Social Club, a membership club, next to the cricket club and the Twisted Stone golf club situated on Pyrford Road and open to the general public.
 These are both licensed for alcohol.

 Sports

-Pyrford has three golf courses: Pyrford Golf Course, Wisley Golf Course and Twisted Stone.
+Pyrford has three golf courses: Pyrford Lakes Golf Course, Wisley Golf Course and Twisted Stone.
 It is also home to Pyrford Cricket Club.
 Founded in 1858, Pyrford is one of the oldest cricket clubs in Surrey, and has achieved success in recent years.
 The club has been promoted 10 times in the last 10 years, and achieved an unparalleled treble promotion in 2008, with all three Saturday League sides achieving promotion from their respective divisions of the Surrey Championship.
 Well known former PCC players include former Zimbabwe captain Tatenda Taibu, New Zealand wicketkeeper Gareth Hopkins and Sky Sports presenter Charles "Got Him" Colvile.
 Pyrford also has an amateur football club, Pyrford F.C., who play at the Pyrford Cricket ground.
-Tradition's Golf Club on Pyrford Road, offers locals a pay and play service.
-Membership is not required, and the golf course offers an 18-hole round.
+Twisted Stone Golf Club on Pyrford Road, offers locals a pay and play service.
+Membership is not required, and the golf course offers a 9-hole round.
 A public bridleway crosses the golf course linking Pyrford Road to the Wey Navigation Canal.